-Possibilities and activities abound for you while studying with the Hispanic Studies department.
+Possibilities and activities abound for you as a Hispanic Studies major or minor.

 Student Advisory Board

-Another service-learning program is Proyecto Comunidad, developed and managed by the Department of Hispanic Studies with the support of the Holleran Center for Community Action and Public Policy and the Office of Volunteers for Community Service (OVCS).
+Another service-learning program is Proyecto Comunidad, developed and managed by the Department of Hispanic Studies with the support of the Holleran Center for Community Action and Public Policy and the Office of Community Partnerships.

 All Connecticut College students have the opportunity to participate in a funded summer work/learning internship experience.
-The Career Enhancing Life Skills (CELS) program is an ideal opportunity for Hispanic Studies students to enhance their knowledge of Spanish or Latin American regions, to improve their language skills, to explore career possibilities, and to conduct research pertinent to senior projects.
+The Career and Professional Development funded internship program is an ideal opportunity for Hispanic Studies students to enhance their knowledge of Spanish or Latin American regions, to improve their language skills, to explore career possibilities, and to conduct research pertinent to senior projects.

-ATLAS is a large club with membership at times representing over twenty-five countries.
+The international students club's membership at times represents over twenty-five countries.
 The international students work together on diverse events and activities that increase awareness and appreciation of the many cultures on campus.